PaulMorel1/tina-starter-grande/README.md

 ## :crystal_ball: Wishlist/Roadmap

+- Upgrade image handling from gatsby-image to gatsby-plugin-image
+- Cross platform compatible media manager.
+  - Windows support
+  - Fail gracefully and with helpful feedback
+  - Q: This seems to be solved in other projects.
+How/why?
 - Social media sharing links
 - Continuous integration / deployment scripts with common platforms.
 AWS, Netlify, Heroku, Circle, etc.
 - Ad hoc tag creation on posts